TeemuKoivisto/teemukoivisto.xyz/packages/site/blog/01-hello-world/index.md

 ---

 Through shedding blood and maybe a few tears, I did however manage to assemble a working site (which remnants can be [found here](https://github.com/TeemuKoivisto/simple-gatsby-typescript-blog)).
-In an attempt to add SEO meta tags I got so deep into it that in the end I authored a SEO library <a href="https://github.com/TeemuKoivisto/react-seo-meta-tags" rel="noopener">react-seo-meta-tags</a> to make it really composable.
+In an attempt to add SEO meta tags I got so deep into it that I authored a SEO library <a href="https://github.com/TeemuKoivisto/react-seo-meta-tags" rel="noopener">react-seo-meta-tags</a> to really nail it down.
 Now why spend a disproportionately large amount of time making a _SEO library_ for a site with basically no readers or users?
 Hmm.
 A good question 🤔.
 Moving on..

 Back in the day, frontend build tools weren't as hugely popular as they are today so I decided, the smart man I was, to create my own AWS infra with CloudFormation.
-It hada a S3 bucket with a CloudFront distribution that used an edge lambda to rewrite URLs and another to enforce CSP rules because it was best practise™.
+It had a S3 bucket with a CloudFront distribution that used an edge lambda to rewrite URLs and another to enforce CSP rules because it was the best practise™.

 🤦‍♂️

 Now if you aren't familiar with edge lambdas they do not always exactly work they way you want them to.
 Namely deploying and updating them, at least the last time I tried, were a major PITA to do automatically.
 For reasons unknown to me, you can't automatically deploy a new edge lambda version but have to increment it first _manually_ and then use the new version for the CF distribution.
 Add in CSP rules which is probably great for super cereal websites but mine was a static blog(!).
-So each time I got a CSP rule wrong, I had to go through all the hoops to deploy a new edge lambda to prevent those hackers from stealing my data.
+So each time I got a CSP rule wrong, I had to go through all the hoops to deploy a new edge lambda to prevent all those hackers from stealing my data.

 Things you do to make a blog...